reptar/reptar-theme-thread/README.md

-# yarn-theme-thread
+# reptar-theme-thread

-thread theme for yarn.
+thread theme for reptar.